search icon

 Experience

-Look for an investor that’s experienced and can provide both the funds you need for your business as well as the know-how to make it successful.
+A wise entrepreneur will look for an investor who’s experienced and can provide both the funds they need for their business as well as the know-how to make it successful.

 Reputation